two2er/two2er.github.io/rsc/MscCourse/modelling_and_visualization_of_high_dimensional_data/2019-01-19-modelling_and_visualization_of_high_dimensional_data.md

----
-layout: post
-title: Modelling and Visualization of High Dimensional Data
+# Modelling and Visualization of High Dimensional Data
-excerpt: "Modelling and Visualization of High Dimensional Data Course Note"
-categories: [book]
-comments: true
----

 ## Curse of Dimensionality and Dimension Reduction